 - Admission to any of our BFA tracks is open only to enrolled students and are by audition, interview, and/or resumé‐portfolio presentation.
 Students must consult the BFA program advisor in their area of interest for specific restrictions and guidelines prior to applying for admission to the theatre BFA program.
 Acceptance into the undergraduate BA / BS program in no way guarantees acceptance into the BFA program at any point during your undergraduate career.

-The Theatre Arts Program will grant priority consideration to students who apply by this date.
-Decisions will be mailed out by Jan.
-18, 2019.
-Those accepted must confirm their intention to enroll at SOU by May 1, 2019.
+The Theatre Program will grant priority consideration to candidates who apply by this date.
+Candidates may expect to receive their decisions by January 31, 2020.
+Accepted candidates must confirm their intention to enroll at SOU by May 1, 2020.

 REQUIRED APPLICATION COMPONENTS